learn2therm/PairProphet/docs/component_docs.md

                         3. Most recent metrics for model training (e.g. alignment/coverage scores).
 Included in docs and c1 docstrings.

         **Outputs:** Pandas dataframe(s) containing data sample of specified size.
+We hope to include analytics as a separate output in the future to inform user decisions about sampling.

     Component 1 formats data for the ValidProt model.
-The resulting dataframe is pruned to contain only feature and target data.
+The resulting dataframe is pruned to contain only features and target data.

-    **Packages:** os, sys, pandas, numpy, duckdb
+    **Packages:** os, sys, pandas

 ### **Subcomponent 1**: